bowang-lab/MedSAM/README.md

 The segmentation results are available at [here](https://drive.google.com/drive/folders/1I8sgCRi30QtMix8DbDBIBTGDM_1FmSaO?usp=sharing).

-The implementation code of DSC and NSD can be obtained [here](http://medicaldecathlon.com/files/Surface_distance_based_measures.ipynb).
+The implementation code of DSC and NSD can be obtained at http://medicaldecathlon.com/files/Surface_distance_based_measures.ipynb.

 ## To-do-list